Freddieb39/ConsolidationPlusFinal/README.md

 The game introduces strategic decisions: players can reroll unfixed dice to improve their score but risk "tupling out" (rolling three identical numbers), which results in scoring zero for that turn.

+## FAQ
+- **What is a fixed dice:** Fixed dice are when out of the three dice rolled, two are the same value.
+For example, if player 1 rolled a (1, 1, 3) for their turn.
+Then dice one and two would be "fixed" and not be allowed to be rerolled.
+However, the user could choose to reroll the third dice to obtain a possible hand of (1, 1, 6).

 ## Features
 - **Two-player mode:** Players alternate turns until one reaches the target score.
 - **Dynamic gameplay:** Players can choose to reroll unfixed dice or stop to secure their current points.